 To apply, follow the instructions on your local council’s website.

 Renewable Heat Incentive

-Launched in 2014, the RHI pays back the difference in capital cost to install your renewable heating system (against a conventional heating technology) with quarterly payments over a seven-year period.
+The RHI paid back the difference in capital cost to install your renewable heating system (against a conventional heating technology) with quarterly payments over a seven-year period.

-The amount of payment is calculated according to the heat requirements of your home and the efficiency of the heating system.
+The amount of payment was calculated according to the heat requirements of your home and the efficiency of the heating system.